 Assuming an absence has been agreed with the school, and the learner in question is healthy enough to work from home, the school will provide work for learners who are unable to attend in person.
-If this occurs for an individual learner, the collation of work and communication with the parent/carer will be coordinated by the learner's Tutor or member of their teaching team.
+If this occurs for an individual learner, the collation of work and communication with the parent/carer will be coordinated by the learner's lead teacher or member of their teaching team.

-- Though every case will have its own specifics, a rough guideline for the frequency of communication between school and parent/carer would be once per day and work will be set for the timetabled core education hours for that day. - If a learner was due to attend a therapeutic or vocational provision on that day, and is unable to do so, a welfare call will be made to the learner and work offered to be completed. - Work will only be provided to learners in this way if there is an agreed absence or if there is an absence due to exceptional circumstances. - If a significant number of learners are absent from school, but the school remains open, the Head will decide whether the method of remote learning operated will take the form outlined here, or as outlined below.
+- Though every case will have its own specifics, a rough guideline for the frequency of communication between school and parent/carer would be once per day and work will be set for the timetabled core education hours for that day. - If a learner was due to attend a therapeutic or vocational companion provision on that day, and is unable to do so, a welfare call will be made to the learner and work offered to be completed - Work will only be provided to learners in this way if there is an agreed absence or if there is an absence due to exceptional circumstances

-2.2 Remote learning in the event of extended school closure, reduced staff availability or due to remote learning being requested by a parent or carer in COVID-19.
+If a significant number of learners are absent from school, but the school remains open, the Head will decide whether the method of remote learning operated will take the form outlined here, or as outlined below.

-In the event of an extended school closure, staff being unavailable, or remote learning requested by the parent or carer, in the case of COVID-19 19, the school will provide continuity of education in the following ways:
+2.2 Remote learning in the event of extended school closure, staff availability or due to remote learning being requested by a parent or carer in Covid 19.

-• Regular direct instruction from subject teachers, with the ability of learners to ask questions online (via email or phone)
+In the event of an extended school closure, staff being unavailable, or remote learning requested by the parent or carer, in the case of covid 19, the school will provide continuity of education in the following ways:

-- The setting of work that learners complete, written responses (if relevant) completed electronically or physically.
+- Regular direct instruction from teaching teachers, with the ability of learners to ask questions online (via email or phone) - The setting of work that learners complete, written responses (if relevant) completed electronically or physically.
 This work and activities will be delivered directly to the home by post or doorstep drop off or electronically. - Learners and teachers are expected to have access to the internet whilst at home; the school recognises that many families may not have access to internet or hardware to access the internet.
-All students with a social worker and an EHCP should have a supply of internet and laptops from the commissioning county.
+All students with a social worker and an EHCP should have a supply of internet and lap tops from the commissioning county.
 This will be requested by social worker and the commissioning county.

-To expedite the process and to ensure all students have access, Laptops with limited internet access and a safeguarding software system, will be supplied in the interim by the school.
-Not all homes may have access to printers; therefore material provided will not require printing.
-Where printed materials are necessary, they will be posted or delivered.
+To expedite the process and to ensure all students have access Lap tops with a limited internet access and a net nanny system for safeguarding, will be supplied in the interim by the school.
+Internet Not all homes may have access to printers and will therefore not require the printing of material.
+Printed materials will be posted or delivered.
 Homes with poor or limited access to the internet can notify the school and additional data or boosts can be requested by the school from https://get-help-with-tech.education.gov.uk/about-increasing-mobile-data